Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

 It does not mean that you should dress in a casual outfit; you still need to be dressy.
 However, a business casual dress code means that you can ditch the suit jacket and perhaps even the tie.

-For an extra twist, you can toss on a light, neutral color sweater, as well.
+For an extra twist, you can also toss on a light, neutral color sweater.

 Dress pants or chinos are both suitable options.
 However, darker pants look more professional, while chinos are slightly more casual.